High School Chemistry Teacher

 - Flexible, creative, and has the capacity to innovate

-Interested candidates should submit the following via email to Laura Apperson, ASA Arts Director, email@example.com.
+Interested candidates should submit the following via e-mail to firstname.lastname@example.org:

-- Cover letter, Resume, three letters of reference, and the ASA Application for Employment found on our website.
+- Cover letter, Resume, three letters of reference, and the ASA Application for Employment found on the website.